getreu/tp-note/docs/source/tpnote--manpage.md

 ---
 ```

-This will change the file extension from '`.md`' to '`.rst`.
+This will change the file extension from '`.md`' to '`.rst`'.
 The resulting
 filename becomes '`20211101-1.
 The Beginning--Note.rst`'.

 Important: '`rst`' must be one of the registered file extensions